-Most of the stained glass were designed by AE Lemmon and date to the very early 20th century.
+Most of the stained glass was designed by AE Lemmon and dates to the very early 20th century.
 The windows depict local scenes and were given by a local farming family.

 We drove by St Andrew's Church several times whilst exploring the Kesteven District, and were attracted by the wonderfully picturesque tower and spire, and by the picturesque village setting.
 W finally made time to stop and explore the church and we're so glad that we did.
 The medieval architecture is superb, particularly the west front of the church, and the combination of Tudor and late medieval furnishings makes the church a delight to explore.

 Address: High Street, Helpringham, Lincolnshire, England, NG34 0RA